 where ellipses represent the product of single derivative terms.
 Recall in $1+1$ dimensions $X^\mu X^\rho \nabla_\mu F_{\nu \rho}=0$.
 So, the only term that contributes to the principle part in 1+1 dimensions is controlled by $\bar{g}_{\mu\nu}$.
 Let's compute determinant of $\bar{g}_{\mu \rho}=g_{\mu\rho} - 2\lambda z_0'^{-1} X_\mu X_\rho$

 Since $\operatorname{det}(\bar{g}_{\mu \rho})$ is non zero, there is no pathology. $\bar{g}_{\mu\nu}$ locally can be written as ~\cite{Bittencourt2018}

+in $d+1$ dimensions, also locally the $\bar{g}_{\mu\nu}$ is field independent.
 Hence, there is no breakdown or loss of hyperbolicity for the vector field model without a mass term.
 Taking $\mu^2\to0$ to the massive case gives the massless case except for the configuration $z_3=0$ or $z=0$; hence, the calculation is consistent\footnote{We are working with $\bar{g}_{\mu\rho} = g_{\mu\rho} + 2z'z^{-1} X_\mu X_\rho$ and have shown that there is no pathology for the massless case.
 But if we work with the scaled effective metric, the pathology remains.
 This is another reason that the two effective metrics are not equivalent.}.
 Thus we understand that the mass term is intrinsic for the appearance of the singularity.
-The purely massless self-interacting vector theory is non-singular, whereas the one with a mass term shows singularity even in the mass $\rightarrow 0 $ limit as we clearly show below. \\
+The purely massless self-interacting vector theory is non-singular, whereas the one with a mass term shows singularity even in the $\mu \rightarrow 0 $ limit as we clearly show below. \\